Where are the War memorials in France?

-We care for memorial sites and graves in 2,945 locations across France.
+We care for memorial sites and war graves in France in 2,945 locations across the country.

-Located in the heart of the battlefields of the First World War, The CWGC Experience is an easy drive away from some of the most recognisable locations on the Western Front.
+Located in the heart of the battlefields of the First World War, The CWGC Experience in Beaurains, near Arras, France is an easy drive away from some of the most recognisable locations on the Western Front.

-Our sites include 1,669 locations commemorating lives lost during the First World War.
+Our sites include 20 memorials commemorating more than 211,000 lives lost during the First World War.

-And 1,563 locations remembering the war dead of the Second World War.
+And 2 memorials remembering more than 6,300 war dead of the Second World War.

 Famous French War Memorials

-Discover more information about some of the well-known memorial sites under our care.
+Discover more information about some of the well-known memorial sites and war graves in France under our care.

 The Thiepval Memorial, the Memorial to the Missing of the Somme, bears the names of more than 72,000 officers and men of the United Kingdom and South African forces who died in the Somme sector before 20 March 1918 and have no known grave.